 - What medicines should the person being cared for take?
 When should they take them?
 Where are the medicines available?

 - Who needs to be contacted?Provide the names and telephone numbers of the most important doctors and other professionals.

 - What things can the person being cared for do themselves?

 - Has the cared for person prepared any advance directives or a living will?

-- You can also ask for an Caregiver Emergency Card, which allows health and social professionals to identify you as a caregiver of a dependent person and to notify someone who is ready to take over and whose contact information is provided.
+- You can also ask for an Caregiver Emergency Card, (information provided in French only) which allows health and social professionals to identify you as a caregiver of a dependent person and to notify someone who is ready to take over and whose contact information is provided.

 Messages containing "simple and accessible" recommendations to counter the coronavirus epidemic have been shared thousands of times on Facebook, WhatsApp and by e-mail channels in Switzerland and elsewhere in Europe.
 A wide majority of these tips and information is based on false or unsubstantiated claims.

 Here is a sample list of these incorrect recommendations or information:

 TRUE AND FALSE

 According to what is knows today, people without symptoms are not the main sources of contamination.